A Joint Venture In Property Development With Sanjeev Sah

 That was the boom period.
 So you’d timed everything quite well, that was good timing for you.

 We had a little bit of luck.
-But at the same time, I was hungry from the last four, five years.
+But at the same time, I was hungry for the last four, five years.
 Looking for my answer to the passive income.
 And that’s what I said.
 Oh my God, my house prices are going up, the unit I bought, I don’t know what happened because I didn’t even know what’s happening.
 Because I knew that I bought in the first release of very big development and they’re selling it for presales, for the bank to take the loan.
 And that’s where they were testing the market.
 So, and that’s where I said, you know what the properties [inaudible] and people talk about the property world and all those things and it’s like collectively it boosted me and that’s what I don’t know where I can get the education because I can see that $70,000 is on the paper.
 Even I can’t make it right.
-As I started talking to people who had got couple of properties and they say, you know why what are the property events but don’t buy education because everyone is selling the education just to get the free information.
+As I started talking to people who had got a couple of properties and they say, you know why what are the property events but don’t buy education because everyone is selling the education just to get the free information.
 I think that’s enough.
 I said, okay, that’s good because this is coming from people who have bought four or five properties.

 Just to understand and then just sort of unpack it.
 So basically around about that 2014-15 you started your first investment journey or your property journey I guess you say, cause you bought your home, which was the house and land package plus an off the plan unit as well too.
 And you can say that they’re pretty much the investment properties as well too because they’ve gone up in value.
 And then at the same time, you said people have said to you, just go and get some education but don’t buy any of the education.
 Just learn from them.
 And that’s kind of around about 2016 is that right?
 Or 2015?.